widelands/wl_addons_server/README.md

 [Further info about add-ons can be found here.](https://github.com/widelands/widelands/blob/master/doc/sphinx/source/add-ons.rst)

+If you do not wish to create a pull request here, it is also possible to submit add-ons on the forum: https://www.widelands.org/forum/topic/5073

 ### Issues

 If you encounter any issues related to add-ons, please **do not report them against the official game**!
 Report them on this repository instead.

 Keep in mind that currently some of the add-ons here are meant as proof-of-concept dummies.
 Please do not report any errors regarding those.
-Also don’t forget that the add-ons feature is still under development and not even part of the official game yet.

 Issues not directly related to add-ons should be reported [against the official game](https://github.com/widelands/widelands/issues).